garrandall/popular-music-data/tracks/hopelessly-rick-astley.md

 I walk the wire every night
 I can't decide between wrong and right
-I've lost control over the things i do
+I've lost control over the things I do
 'Cause I'm hopelessly falling in love with you

 Now the one who never took a chance